f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/129.png

-The response will show that record type is changed from "A" to "CNAME" (see step 3.d) above), as well as "value" is updated, which means that app traffic now goes through Essential App Protect instance and is actively protected.
+The response will show that record type is changed from "A" to "CNAME" (see step 3.d) above), as well as "value" is updated, which means that app traffic now goes through the Essential App Protect instance and is actively protected.

 .. figure:: _figures/128.png